techidaily/site-video-capture/source/_posts/updated-best-practices-for-vlc-video-capturing-for-2024.md

 ![vlc player desktop options](https://images.wondershare.com/filmora/article-images/vlc-player-desktop-options.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lxv4NM-89CU?si=Uj5rOkhrwZ_6QIuW&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Step 3: Save the File

 Now the VLC media player is ready, return to the primary interface, click the “Play” button, then your VLC press player will commence to record the full screen for you.
 The VLC media player will record full display anyway, no issue if you need to report the YouTube live stream or movie game playthrough.
 A person is able to pause the documenting by clicking the “Pause” button and stop the documenting by click the square stop button.